gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ## [**Tasks**](#tasks)

-SAP Fiori tools use the capabilities of custom tasks to deploy the Fiori elements projects to ABAP servers.
+SAP Fiori tools use the capabilities of custom tasks to deploy the SAP Fiori projects to ABAP servers.

 ### [Deployment to ABAP](#deployment-to-abap)

-The deployment to ABAP task allows deploying Fiori applications to SAP systems using the [SAPUI5 Repository OData service](https://sapui5.hana.ondemand.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8.html).
+The deployment to ABAP task allows deploying SAP Fiori applications to SAP systems using the [SAPUI5 Repository OData service](https://sapui5.hana.ondemand.com/#/topic/a883327a82ef4cc792f3c1e7b7a48de8.html).

 **Pre-requisites:**